boldbi/boldbi-docker/README.md

     ![docker-compose-variable](docs/images/docker-compose-variable.png)

-      > **APP_URL Guidance:**
+      ##### **APP_URL Guidance:**
-      > * If you are using the IP address for the Base URL, make sure you are using the public IP of the machine instead of internal IP or local IP address.
-Applications can communicate with each other using the public IP alone.
-Host machine IP will not be accessible inside the application container.
-      > * Use http://host.docker.internal instead of http://localhost.
-Host machine localhost DNS will not be accessible inside the container.
-So, docker desktop provides `host.docker.internal` and `gateway.docker.internal` DNS for communication between docker applications and host machine.
-Please make sure that the host.docker.internal DNS has your IPv4 address mapped in your hosts file on Windows(C:\Windows\System32\drivers\etc\hosts) or Linux (/etc/hosts).
-      > * Provide the HTTP scheme for APP_URL value.
+      * Provide the HTTP scheme for APP_URL value.
       For example, <br/>
           `http://example.com` <br/>
           `http://<public_ip_address>` <br/>
+      * For Windows and MacOS use either http://host.docker.internal or http://localhost.
+Docker Desktop provides `host.docker.internal` and `gateway.docker.internal` DNS for communication between docker applications and host machine.
+Please make sure that the host.docker.internal DNS has your IPv4 address mapped in your hosts file on Windows(C:\Windows\System32\drivers\etc\hosts).
+      * For Linux use the Machine Public IP address as the value for APP_URL with the HTTP scheme.

-4. Run docker compose up command
+4. Run docker compose up command.
    ```sh
    docker-compose up -d
    ```